A VOICE FOR MARLBOROUGH’S FUTURE

 Image description: Sam hugging a student who won an award at her work Generation Citizen's Civics Day.

-Through her previous work in civic education, Sam renewed her passion for working locally as she advocated for equitable civics education and built partnerships with government and advocacy organizations across the state.
-Whether helping the Obama Foundation train 150 young people on civic engagement in Boston or successfully advocating for passage of the MA Civics Bill to ensure quality and experiential civic education, Sam is invested in preparing the next generation of leaders.
-As a young professional living where she grew up, Sam committed herself to the civic life and community organizing of this city by becoming active in our local government, including as an appointed member of the Marlborough Cultural Council.
-Sam is a lifelong learner who continues to take on new challenges and build up her skills to best serve her community.
-This fall, Sam is pursuing her JD/MA in Urban and Environmental Policy and Planning at Boston College Law in partnership with Tufts University.
+Through her previous work in civic education and voting, Sam renewed her passion for working locally as she advocated for equitable civics education and built partnerships with government and advocacy organizations across the state and country.
+Whether planning national student voting summits or successfully advocating for passage of the MA Civics Bill to ensure quality and experiential civic education, Sam is invested in preparing the next generation of leaders.
+As a young professional living where she grew up, Sam committed herself to the civic life and community organizing of this city by becoming active in our local government, such as serving as an appointed member and later Chair of the Marlborough Cultural Council.
+Currently, Sam is a Public Service Scholar completing her JD/MA in Urban and Environmental Policy and Planning at Boston College Law and Tufts University.